1964 Monson Motor Lodge protests: Protest meetings

-On the evening of Wednesday, June 17, leading Reform rabbi Albert Vorspan and 16 colleagues from eight different states joined a mass-meeting in the St. Augustine Baptist Church, where King "announced their entrance to an enthusiastic crowd".
+On the evening of Wednesday, June 17, leading Reform Jewish leader Albert Vorspan and 16 colleagues from eight different states joined a mass-meeting in the First Baptist Church, where King "announced their entrance to an enthusiastic crowd".
 Dresner addressed the crowd—the only member of the delegation with experience of these meetings—in the form of a call and response sermon.
 (Note: Call and response derives from historical African roots which then entered the American diasporic tradition, and in doing so created a new, unique tradition in the United States.
 Its use by a Jewish rabbi in a Southern Baptist church "astonished his colleagues... [and] evoked a tumultuous response", says Branch.)
 The rabbis left the church and followed Fred Shuttlesworth, Andrew Young,—King's deputy in the town—and 300 others on a long march to the old St. Augustine Slave Market, which historian Clive Webb calls a "symbolic focus of protest" in St. Augustine.
 (Note: Nightly marches to the Slave Market, originally the idea of Hosea Williams, had become a regular occurrence and often led to violence.
 On May 28, notes the rabbi and author Marc Schneier, "as Andrew Young led a column of marchers, they were set upon by Klansmen wielding chains and iron pipes.
 Local police looked on while Young was beaten unconscious.
 Newspapers and television stations ran pictures of the beating."
 King saw night marches as a method of increasing the "creative tension" that would attract and hold the attention of the rest of the country.
 Notes Colaiaco, "Sheriff Davis told Young and other black leaders: 'We are declaring martial law.
 You had no permit for the earlier marches, and no permits will be given for other marches'.
 SCLC had fomented the 'creative tension' they needed".) and then to the Monson Motel.
-The rabbis dispersed to the local homes where they being billeted, while King and his colleagues discussed strategy.
+The rabbis dispersed to the local homes where they were being billeted, while King and his colleagues discussed strategy.
 Branch argues that it was originally Hosea Williams' idea to launch an integration against a swimming pool, with the aim of maintaining popular momentum.
 However, "Williams suffered a ribbing when he refused to lead one of his own wild schemes...Williams admitted he could not swim".